15 July 2017, University of East Anglia, Norwich (UK)

 –Marianne Hirsch, Past Lives: Postmemories in Exile (1996)

 This symposium proposes a critical insight into contemporary representations of the Holocaust in Fiction, Poetry, Film, Historical and artistic interpretations.
 An intention to showcase research which considers how interpretations of Holocaust memory and readings of narrative trauma challenge and redefine central conceptions of Holocaust studies, as well as opening a space for debate on varying forms of testimony in the Humanities.
 New critical perspectives such as speculative readings of the Holocaust as influence or after-image, as well as works considered examples of Holocaust impiety are of particular interest.
-Both researchers and practitioners are encouraged to submit papers.

 This symposium will feature panels consisting of University of East Anglia staff and postgraduate research students, as well as scholars and practitioners from other institutions and industries.

 Further information on symposium costs, booking, and travel and accommodation can be found on the University conferences and events page.
+The deadline for registration is 30 June 2017.